espdev/VoiceRecorder/README.md

 ## VoiceRecorder

-VoiceRecorder is a simple voice/audio recorder.
-The program is written in Python and PySide6.
+VoiceRecorder is a simple voice/audio recorder written in Python and Qt.

 ## Credits